malcolmsailor/efficient_rhythms/docs/index.md

 ## Quick start

-To quickly try the script out, you can run it with the default settings:
+To quickly try the script out, you can run it with the default settings:\[^This command needs to be run from the root directory of the repository.\]

-`python3 efficient_rhythms.py`
+`python3 -m efficient_rhythms`

 You can also try running it with randomized settings, although be warned that the results are sometimes strange:

-`python3 efficient_rhythms.py --random`
+`python3 -m efficient_rhythms`

 There are many configurable settings that shape the output.
 Full documentation is available in \[`settings.html`\](docs/settings.md).
 But